 Heel Spur Surgery

 In addition to these heel spur surgical procedures, the surgeon may also decide to remove the spur itself during the operation.
 When this occurs, the surgeon, while guided by a small camera, uses small instruments to completely remove the bony fragment of calcium.
-This can seriously diminish occurrences of pain in the heel since it prevents the tissue around the heel from being damaged further by the bone fragment.
+This can seriously diminish the recurrence of pain in the heel since it prevents the tissue around the heel from being damaged further by the bone fragment.

 Heel spur surgery should be used only as a last resort after other, more conservative treatment methods have failed to produce successful results.
 When a heel spur is identified and treated early, conservative methods usually prove to be very effective, particularly orthotic shoe inserts.
 However, if left unchecked a heel spur and its symptoms could become more serious and heel spur surgery may then be needed.

 Like with any surgical procedure, with heel spur surgery there are risks and possible negative results that you must be aware of before entering the procedure.
 For example, there is often a recovery period where you must limit weight bearing to allow the tissue to heal.
-In addition there can be damage to nerve tissue during the procedure that could cause numbing afterwards in various areas around the heel.
+In addition, there can be damage to nerve tissue during the procedure that could cause numbing afterward in various areas around the heel.
 In rare cases, heel pain may persist after surgery, although in most cases pain usually diminishes after about a week.